troperville

 Violent J: "Staring at the ceiling/The roof has a face/It's telling me I don't belong with the human race/He's asking me to join him in eternal sleep/I give him my soul/My body I can keep."

-• The trilogy of songs "Night of the Axe", "Night of the .44" and "Night of the Chainsaw", which each describe violent murder sprees with an axe, a .44 caliber pistol, and a chainsaw.
+• The (quad?)logy of songs "Night of the Axe", "Night of the .44" "Night of the Chainsaw" and "Night of Red Rum", which each describe violent murder sprees with an axe, a .44 caliber pistol, a chainsaw, and a bottle of red rum.
 "Night of the .44" is a direct sequel to "Night of the Axe", with the two titles being lampshaded in the song "The Juggla", which contained the lyric "night of the axe, night of the .44".
-The remix of "Night of the Chainsaw" features Three Six Mafia.
+The remix of "Night of the Chainsaw" features Three 6 Mafia.
+"Night of Red Rum" is a bit different, as it describes a man getting drunk on red rum and going on a murderous rampage with his hands and whatever he can find.